 Biodegradation testing measures the inherent ability of the organic carbon in a material to be consumed by microorganisms and shows that the material or item will not accumulate in nature.

 Disintegration testing measures whether the finished item physically breaks down and falls apart, demonstrates that the item will not create visual contamination in the compost, and indicates that the item is being successfully attacked by microorganisms (so that the carbon is readily available for biodegradation).
 It is based on the maximum thickness (or grammage for natural fiber) of the finished item.
+The maximum thickness/grammage of the product used for the disintegration test determines the certified maximum thickness/grammage for the item.
+Resins and components should be certified to a maximum thickness/usage that will cover the thickest/densest usage of the resin/component by customers.

 Compost Quality testing includes Metals / Fluorine, Ash (VOC), and FTIR, as well tests for Carcinogens, Reproductive Toxins, and Mutagens (CRM).
 These tests and restrictions are designed to ensure that the compostable material or item does not have negative effects on compost quality.